-The reason CPAs are seeking relief is because implementation of the Tax Cuts and Jobs Act (TCJA)) is still in process.
-The late, and potential lack of, guidance from state authorities has resulted in added compliance complexities for 2017 corporate income tax returns.
-Once the federal return is filed, additional time is needed to consider and calculate state allocation and apportionment issues before the taxpayer can file the state corporate income tax return.
-If filing relief is not provided, taxpayers may need to file 2017 returns based on estimates and then file amended returns.
+The reason CPAs are seeking relief is because continued implementation of the Tax Cuts and Jobs Act (TCJA) is still in process.
+The late, and potential lack of, guidance from state authorities has resulted in added compliance complexities for 2018 tax returns.
+Once the federal return is filed, additional time is needed to consider and calculate state allocation and apportionment issues before the taxpayer can file the state tax return.
+If filing relief is not provided, taxpayers may need to file 2018 returns based on estimates and then file amended returns.
 State tax authorities would need to process multiple returns for these corporations.

 Impacted state CPA societies may want to consider working with their state tax authorities to request that they consider appropriate guidance.
 This sample bulletin is available for your use in this process.